ts4z/barge-rulebook/src/game-omaha-x-or-better.md

 at the small bet limit.

-At this point two (standard) dice are rolled, in accordance with the [Dice Procedures](#dice-procedures).
-These determine "X", the qualifier for the low
+At this point two (standard) dice are rolled, in accordance with the [Dice Procedures](./common-dice-procedures.md).
+These determine "X", the qualifier for the low hand:
-hand:

 * 12: Queen
 * 11: Jack